In Ian's wake, Florida residents brave a slow wait for power

 Since then, crews have been feverishly working to restore electricity infrastructure.
 State officials said they expect power to be restored by Sunday to customers whose power lines and other electric infrastructure is still intact.

-About 520,000 homes and businesses in Florida were still without electricity Monday evening — an amount nearly equivalent to all the customers in Rhode Island.
+About 440,000 homes and businesses in Florida were still without electricity early Tuesday.

 For those who were getting power restored, it was a blessing.
 Sedgwick said she was “relieved” to have her power back and praised the crews for their hard work: “They’ve done a remarkable job."